Dir: David Leitch

 Still, given this, it’s an eye-popping series of escalating, often ludicrous, yet never less than completely spectacular set pieces.
 Do they make sense?
 Nah.
 Yet in concept and execution, it’s very hard to deny they are enormous fun to watch.
 As noted above, the action here is nowhere near as grounded as in Blonde, with very little sense of threat to the main characters [I note also the presence of Eddie Marsan, playing a similar role].
 Yet Leitch embraces the imaginative idiocy and pushes the pedal to the max – the only credible way to handle it.
 These are connected by an equally ridiculous amount of pure, undiliuted and hyper-macho bulllshit between the two heroes, at a level I haven’t seen since Lethal Weapon.

 Throw in Reynolds basically playing Deadpool, a “Mike Oxsmall” joke, and gratuitous Game of Thrones spoilers, and this plays considerably shorter than the 137-minute running-time.
 It’s just the very definition of “brain-off entertainment”.
-Always nice to see my old stomping ground of Bevis Marks in the City of London make a cameo, and it’s almost enough to make me contemplate watching previous Fast and Furious entries.
+Always nice to see my old stomping ground of St. Mary Axe in the City of London make a cameo, and it’s almost enough to make me contemplate watching previous Fast and Furious entries.
 Almost…